 I expect by now you’ve decided that New Zealand is the place for you.
 If so check our article to help with the even more difficult decision – should you move to North or South Island, New Zealand?

-If you like many others are taking action on your dream of starting a new life in New Zealand, then give one of international removal and shipping experts a call.
+If you like many others are taking action on your dream of starting a new life in New Zealand, then give one of our international removal and shipping experts a call.

-Over the last 38 years we have helped thousands of people move to New Zealand.
+For over 40 years, we have helped thousands of people move to New Zealand.
 Our experts will be able to answer all your questions, talk you through the whole process and give you a very competitive quote.